{{ summaryHeading }}

 How to Use This Tool:

-1. Choose the closest project preset, then set metric or imperial units before entering finished length and width.
+1. Choose the closest project preset, then pick metric or imperial units before entering the finished length and width.

-4. Set cord diameter, knot density, fringe length, top allowance, and reserve.
-Use a custom density multiplier when a sample swatch gives a better value.
+4. Set the cord diameter, knot density, fringe length, top allowance, and reserve.
+Switch to a custom multiplier when a sample knot gives a better ratio than the preset density choices.

-6. Enter spool length, package price, and support length allowance if you want a shopping list and cost estimate.
+6. Add spool length, price, and support length when you want the shopping list, leftover estimate, cost, and project notes to match the purchase decision.

 Interpreting Results: